 As cats get a little older, they are not quite as functional as their younger selves.
 This means that they should be kept indoors for longer.

 One of the main reasons that senior cats should be kept at home is their reflexes.
-Older cats are not as sharp and reactive, especially if arthritic.
+Older cats are not as sharp and reactive, especially if arthritic (weak back legs).
 This can land them in trouble outside.

 Crossing the road, for example, becomes risky.
 Your cat will not move at speed.
-Also, if a car surprises them, they cannot bolt quickly.
+Also, if a car surprises her, then she cannot bolt quickly.

 Thankfully, most senior outdoor cats have a healthy fear of roads.
 This is borne of experience.
-They have seen cars speeding past many, many times.
+She will have seen cars speeding past many, many times.

 It’s not just cars that older cats need to worry about, though.
 Hostile neighborhood cats may attack a senior cat.
 Your aging pet may not be able to fight back convincingly.

 In addition to this, older cats struggle more with contagious illnesses.
-If they spend time outside, consorting with other felines, they could catch a virus.
+If she spends time outside, consorting with other felines, she could catch a virus.
 As senior cats struggle with vaccinations, this could leave them very sick.

-Consider that senior cats also find their mental faculties starting to diminish.
+Consider that senior cats also find their mental faculties starting to diminish, perhaps due to feline dementia.
 This is far from ideal for an outdoor cat.
-If they cannot remember their way home, they will quickly become very stressed.
+If she cannot remember their way home, she will quickly become very stressed.

 Letting your cat outside for the first time is a big moment.
 It’s understandable that you’ll be nervous and apprehensive.
-As long as you supervise, however, your pet will be fine.
+But, as long as you supervise, your pet will be fine.

-This is not to say that you need to let your cat outside.
+This is not to say that you must let your cat outside.
 Many cats are perfectly content being indoor pets.
-This is especially likely if they don’t know any different.
+This is especially likely if she doesn’t know any different.

-If your cat heads for home immediately, acknowledge and accept this.
+If your cat heads for home immediately, you must accept this.
 The world can be a scary place.
-No cat should ever be forced to spend time outside if they prefer home comforts.
+No cat should ever be forced to spend time outside if she prefers home comforts and safety.